-When people ask us why brand strategy matters, it’s a loaded question.
+When people ask us why it’s important to build a brand strategy, it’s a loaded question.
 Can you run a business without a brand?
 Sure.
 But will you be memorable?
-Will people feel an affection for you?
+Will people feel affection for you?
 Above all, will you last?
 Without a strong brand, the odds aren’t in your favor.

 “Your brand is what other people say about you when you’re not in the room”

 Branding matters not just for vanity or for aesthetic reasons.
 It matters because the business paradigm has shifted (and continues to shift).
 Old channels of communication aren’t as effective as they once were, people’s expectations have changed, and as a result the walls between businesses and people are breaking down.
 Transparency, trust, and connection are the secrets to longevity—and it’s difficult to cultivate those without a brand.

 5 Reasons Why You Need to Build a Brand Strategy

 Building a brand takes work, but it has a tremendous payoff, now and later.
 From being able to charge premium prices to cultivating loyalty, here are the key ways in which having a brand helps your business.

 It goes without saying that pretty much every market everywhere is full of tough competition.
 Marketing is tougher than ever, too.
 With so many channels, it’s harder and harder to be seen and heard.
 A brand strategy is key to cut through that noise, helping you understand who you are, why you exist, and how to communicate this effectively.
 The more consistently and cohesively you present your brand, the easier it is to stand out from competitors.

 This is also true no matter your size or industry.
 Juggernauts like BMW and Coke have built branding empires, but branding isn’t exclusively for mega corporations.
 Mom-and-pop small businesses can build brands that are sensations, too.